-There are many ways to meditate, many definitions of meditation and many purposes for meditation.
+Meditate for relaxation and to think deeply.
+There are many definitions of meditation and many purposes for meditation.

 Most people are inclined to say they want to meditate to relax and to calm the mind.
 These are definitely positive benefits of meditation.
 However, my teacher would say that the purpose of insight and mindfulness meditation is to decrease suffering connected to being subject to cyclical negative psychological states and their consequences.
 That’s a mouthful!